-Entries to be submitted Details of written papers etc. Corrections Title of dissertation etc.

-By end of Full Michaelmas By candidates to Secretaries By division of of Degree Committees Term Lent Term By Secretaries of Degree By end of Michaelmas By end of third week By end of Lent

-Committees to the Term of Full Lent Term Term
+Entries to be submitted Details of written papers etc. Corrections Title of dissertation etc. By candidates to Secretaries By end of Full Michaelmas By division of of Degree Committees Term Lent Term By end of Lent By Secretaries of Degree By end of Michaelmas By end of third week Term of Full Lent Term Term Committees to the Registrary

-Registrary